Louisville police chief fired in aftermath of fatal shooting

 Protesters have been demanding justice for Breonna Taylor, a black woman killed in her home in Louisville in March.
 The 26-year-old EMT was shot eight times by narcotics detectives who knocked down her front door as they attempted to enforce a search warrant.
 No drugs were found in the home.

-After Taylor’s death, the mayor said Louisville police would be required to wear body cameras.
-Fischer said recently that officers in plainclothes units like the one that served a warrant at Taylor’s home would now wear the cameras during search warrants.

-Taylor’s mother, Tamika Palmer, renewed her plea for peace Monday while demanding justice for her daughter.
+Taylor’s mother, Tamika Palmer, pleaded for peace while demanding justice for her daughter.

 Associated Press contributors include Rebecca Reynolds Yonker in Louisville.
 Tulp reported from Atlanta.